PSSRA/pssra.github.io/content/join/bylaws.md

 Comrades in Idaho will be associated with East region.

-Membership of the regions shall be established upon membership of the greater chapter.
+Membership of the regions shall be granted with membership of the greater chapter.

-In the event of a split, regions, which have not formed their own chapter, shall continue their relationship as members of the chapter at large.
+In the event of a split, regions which have not formed their own chapter shall continue their relationship as members of the Chapter.

 At the point that all 5 regions described herein are able to form their own chapters and have done so under the process described herein, the Puget Sound Chapter of the SRA shall dissolve and the individual chapters shall control their distinct regions under new bylaws according to and approved by the bylaws of the SRA.